Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Giants stats and trends

-- New York is 3-0 against the spread and 2-1 overall when the team scores more than 24.9 points.
+- When New York scores more than 24.9 points, it is 3-0 against the spread and 2-1 overall.

-- In games that New York piles up more than 326.5 yards, the team is 2-2 against the spread and 1-3 overall.
+- When New York churns out over 326.5 yards, the team is 2-2 against the spread and 1-3 overall.

-- This year the Giants have turned the ball over 23 times, 11 more than the Bears' takeaways (12).

 Home and road insights

-- Chicago has two wins against the spread, and is 2-5 overall, at home this season.

-- This season, in seven home games, Chicago has gone over the total twice.
+- In seven home games this year, Chicago has gone over the total twice.

-- This year in away games, New York is 3-5 against the spread and 1-7 overall.

-- New York has hit the over in five of eight away games this season.
+- This season, in eight away games, New York has hit the over five times.

 - This season, Giants away games average 45.4 points, 8.4 more than this contest's over/under (37).